Our Approach to Research

 International Training and Development

-The International Training and Development Team has developed a workshop process based on FIPS-Africa’s twenty years’ experience of implementing the VBA-Trial Pack approach.
-It also supports its implementing partners in other countries to fine-tune the model to their specific country context, opportunities and challenges.
-FIPS-Africa works in countries across Africa to develop the self-employed VBA model.
+The International Training and Development Team has developed a workshop process based on FIPS-Africa’s twenty-two years of experience implementing the VBA-Trial Pack approach.
+It also supports its implementing partners in other countries in adapting the model to their specific country context, opportunities, and challenges.

 FIPS advocates for smallholder-farmer friendly policies.
 Because of the detailed knowledge of smallholder practices build up over the last twenty years, FIPS is often asked to advise of policy development.